Gurobi/gurobipy-pandas/docs/source/examples/netflow.md

     jupytext_version: 1.14.1
 ---

-# Multicommodity Flow Example Using `gurobipy-pandas`
+# Multicommodity Flow

-#### Author:  Irv Lustig, Optimization Principal, Princeton Consultants
+**Author**: Irv Lustig, Optimization Principal, Princeton Consultants

 Solve a multi-commodity flow problem.
 There are multiple products, which can be produced in multiple locations, and have to be shipped over a network to other locations.